Samsung/tizen-docs/docs/application/native/guides/connectivity/inm.md

 # INM

 Intelligent Network Monitoring (INM) API is used to get information about the network, provided by Linux functions.
+Some features of this API are detecting IP collision, dumping network status, dumping TCP, monitoring ethernet, monitoring Wi-Fi module state and getting network statistics.

-INM is supported by mobile, TV, and wearable profile.
-Following are some of the features provided by INM API:
+This feature is supported in mobile, TV, and wearable profile.

-- Detecting IP collision
-- Dumping network status
-- Dumping TCP
-- Monitoring Ethernet
-- Monitoring Wi-Fi module state
-- Getting network statistics

 > [!NOTE]
 > You can test the INM functionality on a target device only.
 The [Tizen emulator](../../../tizen-studio/common-tools/emulator.md) does not support this feature.